jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 .. code-block:: python

-  AssertionError: '-1 day, 23:00:00' != '-01:00:00'
+  AssertionError: '-1:0' != '-01:00:00'

 GREEN: make it pass
 =========================

-* The ``duration`` function currently returns negative numbers when given a ``wake_time`` that is earlier than a ``sleep_time`` for example  ``'-1 day, 23:00:00'``.
-It makes it possible to measure a time traveling sleep scenario where you can go to sleep and wake up in the past.
+* The ``duration`` function currently returns negative numbers when given a ``wake_time`` that is earlier than a ``sleep_time``.
+It makes it possible to measure a time traveling sleep scenario where the traveler can go to sleep in the present and wake up in the past.
 I wonder what mischief we could get up to, but wait we have to watch out for those Butterflies.
-I want to change the function to only process durations where the wake time happens after the sleep time, time travelling is too complicated
+I want to change the function to only process durations where the wake time happens after the sleep time, time traveling is too complicated

 * I change the expected value in the test to make it pass